PowerDNS/pdns/docs/settings.rst

 ------------------------------

 .. versionchanged:: 4.4.0
    This option now accepts a comma-separated list of IP ranges.
-This was a single IP address as a string before
+This was a list of IP addresses before.

 -  IP ranges, separated by commas